An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 - Sets of 4 are unlucky (shi = death)

-The right value: In Japan, it is often more appropriate to choose a mid-priced but perfectly curated gift than an extremely expensive one that might embarrass the recipient.
+The Right Value: In Japan, it is often more appropriate to choose a moderately priced but perfectly curated gift than an extremely expensive one that might embarrass the recipient.

 In Arab cultures, generosity is a central virtue, and gifts are an important expression of it.